 No. Due to the volume of applications we will be receiving, we cannot comment on individual applications.

 - What will be expected of me as a fellow?

 The primary expectation is that you will undertake a significant writing project.
 You will attend regular individual meetings with faculty mentors who will assist you as you write and revise your manuscript.
-Fellows are also expected to teach one semester class per year in the English Department of Kenyon College, contingent upon departmental needs.
-In non-teaching semesters, fellows will spend approximately 15 hours per week assisting in creative and editorial projects for The Kenyon Review and KROnline.
-Fellows will also assist in the Kenyon Review Summer Programs.
+Fellows are also expected to teach one class per semester in the English Department of Kenyon College, contingent upon departmental needs.
+Fellows will also assist in creative and editorial projects for Kenyon Review and KROnline, read submissions during the reading period, and may have opportunities to assist in the Kenyon Review Summer Programs.

 - Is residency required?

 Yes.
 Fellows are required to live in the local community in order to attend workshops, readings and other public events, and to contribute to the Kenyon Review, the English Department, and the broader cultural life at Kenyon.